manfromfms/keeeys/README.md

 # keeeys
-Encrease your typing speed
+Increase your typing speed

-I started this project for myself and it is currently in a very early development stage.
+I started this project for myself, and it is currently in a very early development stage.